GiulianoCornacchia/METIS/README.md

 3. To simulate with SUMO the impact of a collection of routes on CO2 emissions, execute the following command:

-   `python simulate_routes_sumo.py -n network.net -r routes.xml -o output/ -s ../sumo_simulation_scripts/ -i metis`
+   `python simulate_routes_sumo.py -n network.net.xml -r routes.rou.xml -o output/ -i metis`

 Parameter Description: